junxit/us-congress-bills-111/metadata.md

 - 2009-10-14 — Introduced in House
 - 2009-10-14 — Introduced in House
 - 2009-10-14 — Referred to the House Committee on the Judiciary.
+- 2010-01-04 — Referred to the Subcommittee on Courts and Competition Policy.
+- 2010-04-27 — Considered under suspension of the rules. (consideration: CR H2919-2920)
+- 2010-04-27 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3808.
+- 2010-04-27 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-04-27 — Ms. Baldwin moved to suspend the rules and pass the bill.
+- 2010-04-27 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H2919)
+- 2010-04-27 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H2919)